Cerebral Palsy Claims

 Why should we pursue a cerebral palsy claim?

 With successful cerebral palsy claims, there will be a system of care in place to help the child as they grow up.
 This network will be extensive and is likely to be run by a professional Case Manager who will liaise with all of the health care and other professionals in the network (rather than the child or their parents) to set up and organise treatment and therapy appointments.

 A Court of Protection deputy may also be involved to manage the compensation money received for the benefit of the child.
 This again takes the burden away from the family (if they prefer) from this task.
 Click here to read more information about our specialist Court of Protection department at Minton Morrill.

 Making sure that the injured child has every opportunity to enjoy their life, pursue their goals and effectively manage their disability is crucial.
 Compensation can help them achieve this.

-Finally, obtaining the truth about a medical error and making sure lessons are learnt from it is often one of the key objectives for pursuing a negligence Cerebral Palsy claim.
-Doctors and Hospitals rightly need to be held accountable to prevent the same mistakes happening to someone else.
+Finally, obtaining the truth about a medical error and making sure lessons are learnt from it is often one of the key objectives for pursuing cerebral palsy compensation claims.
+Doctors and hospitals rightly need to be held accountable to prevent the same mistakes from happening to someone else.